botvsbot/SFMovies/README.md

 **Features:**

 * Autocomplete search box for movies
+* Partial search on movie names list all movie names and also drops a market in the map for all movies that match the search
-* Tooltip on all the map-markers (activated upon click), with information regarding the address and some trivia about the place
+* Tooltip on all the map-markers (activated upon click), with information regarding the address and some trivia about the place(fun facts)

-**Learning curve:**
+**Learning curve/Experience:**

-* Strong background in Python; Beginner in Django and Javascript.
+* I have quite a strong background in Python.
+But havent worked completely on a full-blown app.
+Have a beginner level experience in Django and no exprerience with Javascript and HTML/CSS.
+Did not use Backbone.js for the front-end as I found pretty good documentation for Django-JS/HTML communication online and just went with that.
+Finally, used the Twitter bootstrap for CSS-ing and presenting a nice and clean UI.
+Also, this was my first time integrating heroku and AWS with Python Django.

 **Known issues/Things to do:**